kleros/kleros-docs/developer/dao-governance/safesnap-kleros.md

 ![](../../.gitbook/assets/Social-contract.png)

 ## Just use Kleros

+For testing purposes, we recommend to start using a centralized arbitrator, fully controled by the deployer address.
+To deploy a centralized abritrator together with a proxy contract that connects Realitio with the arbitrator, run:

+`yarn hardhat --network rinkeby deployArbitrator --oracle 0xa09ce5e7943f281a782a0dc021c4029f9088bec4`

-In order to set Kleros as the judiciary power, i.e. the arbitrator, first go to "New transaction" and select "<> Contract interaction".
+Now we can set Kleros as the judiciary power, i.e. the arbitrator.
+First go to "New transaction" and select "<> Contract interaction".

 ![](../../.gitbook/assets/Safe-new-tx.png)

 Complete with the address of the SafeSnap module you deployed earlier, select the setArbitrator function from the dropdown and, in the arbitrator field, paste the address of the Realitio Arbitration Proxy contract.
 This proxy supports the Realitio interface and adds some features to the arbitration process, for example, allowing appeals to be crowdfunded.